 We made a stop at Pella on our way home from Honey Creek Resort.
 It was the first super nice day of spring and we were ready to spend some time outside.

 We first stopped for an early lunch at one of our favorite coffee shops, Smokey Row Coffee.
 Then the kids grabbed their scooters to scoot around town.

 Downtown Pella is super cute, filled with brick walkways, bridges, adorable storefronts, and more.
 Even though there was still snow on the ground in some locations, that did not stop us from enjoying the beautiful sun and warmer temperatures.

 After scooting around the town a bit, we discovered the Pella Historical Society and Museums.
 It was the highlight of our day!

 I was not sure how interested the kids would be walking through the historical museum, but they loved it!
 They also learned a ton.
 The museum is focused on preserving the Dutch heritage and history of Pella, IA.

 As we began our journey through the historical museum the lady at the front desk gave us a fun scavenger hunt to do along the way.
-This was a great way to keep the kids interested and learning about Pella Iowa history.
+This was a great way to keep the kids interested and learn about Pella Iowa’s history.
 Our tour guide did a great job including the kids too.

 Their favorite part of the tour was the ‘Puppet Theatre’.
 It was a fun place for the kids to play and use their imaginations.
 We spent a good half hour reading and creating fun stories with the Dutch Puppet Theatre.